gaoqiyao1997/URSEE/README.md

 - **E-StaDyn Dataset:**
   This is a synthetic dataset comprising 130 distinct scenes, each characterized by a unique static background and dynamic foreground.
 Download from this link.

+  **- NOTE:**
+  - Each folder in ```E-StaDyn``` represents a distinct scene.
+For each scene, we used **Blender** to configure a static background and introduced a foreground object following a randomly generated motion trajectory.
+We then rendered a sequence of continuous frames at 60 FPS.
+Synthetic event streams were generated using the **DVS-Voltmeter** simulator.
+  - The generated event stream was segmented into multiple chunks based on timestamps for subsequent voxel grid construction, with each chunk aligned to its corresponding key frame.
+  - Both the ```train``` and ```test``` folders contain a ```background``` subfolder, which includes high-quality static background frames for all scenes.
+  - Within each scene folder, ```event.txt``` lists the file paths to all segmented event streams, while ```frame.txt``` provides the file paths to all rendered continuous frames.

 ## Setup instruction

 1. Initialize virtual env